Where can I study Italian?

 Find information about Griffith’s Italian courses here.

-The Italian program offers language courses from beginner to advanced levels as well as content-based courses (mostly delivered in Italian) exploring literature, society, history, politics, cinema, popular culture and food culture.
+The Italian program offers language courses from beginner to advanced levels as well as content-based courses (mostly delivered in Italian) exploring literature, society, cinema, and popular culture.
+At third-year level, the program offers also unique in-country work placements and university exchange opportunities.

-The enthusiastic teaching team has won national recognition for their innovative teaching of the language.
-The program has a long-standing tradition of academic achievement at Griffith and boasts innovative student-centred teaching, active community engagement partnerships and wide ranging research interests which embrace both language and cultural issues.
+The program has a long-standing tradition of academic achievement at Griffith and boasts innovative student-centred teaching, active community engagement partnerships and wide-ranging research interests which embrace both language and cultural issues.

-Depending on the program you are enrolled in you can study Italian courses as electives or complete a major.
+Depending on the program you are enrolled in you can study Italian courses as electives or complete a minor or a major.
+If you are unsure where to start your Italian studies from, please contact the Italian Studies Coordinator, Sara Visocnik: email@example.com.

 Note: Italian is available in the Diploma of Languages at Griffith but it is not available in the Diploma in Languages at UQ.